What is a Circular Economy?

 The seven pillars of a circular economy

-Thirdly, water is used sustainably and the recovery rate is maximised.
+Thirdly, water is used sustainably and the recovery rate is maximized.
 Water is the single most important resource that affects almost all aspects of human life.
-Therefore, in the circular economy, clean fresh water is the most important resource to preserve.
-We minimise usage of fresh water in production processes and cycle water at an infinite rate.
-Protecting watersheds from pollution is also important because, not only do we rely on them, animals and their habitats also need them to survive.
+Therefore, clean fresh water is the most important resource to preserve in the circular economy.
+We minimize fresh water usage in production processes and cycle water at an infinite rate.
+Protecting watersheds from pollution is also important because, not only do we rely on them, but animals and their habitats also need them to survive.

-Biodiversity, the fourth pillar, is supported via institutions.
+Biodiversity, the fourth pillar, is supported by institutions.
 Biodiversity is extremely important to the global environment, and especially for rarer habitats.
-Preventing deterioration of the global ecosystem helps to slow the process of climate change.
+Preventing the deterioration of the global ecosystem helps to slow the process of climate change.
 Strengthening biodiversity is crucial in building a resilient biosphere.

 Sixth, society and culture are highly valued in a circular economy.
 When we uphold local cultures and work to create a stable society, governance and management tools can be put in place that sustain a circular economy structure.
 Societal and cultural instability do not allow for circular economies.
 These structures ensure the local population’s interests and needs are fulfilled.